semgrep/semgrep-docs/docs/semgrep-ci/ci-environment-variables.md

 * To track findings in the same branch over time
 * To show in which branches a finding was identified (including links to the branch in the [Findings](/docs/semgrep-code/findings) page)

-To avoid hardcoding this value, check your CI provider's documentation for available environment variables that can automatically detect the correct values for every CI job.
+To avoid hardcoding this value, check your CI provider's documentation for available variables that provide the correct values for every CI job.

 Examples: